apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-Right after that, the entry that was retrieved​ with the `SELECT` can be updated concurrently.
+Right after that, the entry that was retrieved​ with the `SELECT` statement can be updated concurrently.
 [block:code]
 {
   "codes": [